 In 2015, planned improvements to the Horton Pond area were completed in partnership with the Jekyll Island Foundation.
 Our goal for this project was to provide a space for people to enjoy nature, to inspire better public stewardship of the site, to improve habitat value for wildlife, and to increase educational opportunities.

-The new observation deck is wheelchair accessible and provides a wonderful view of the whole pond.
+The observation deck is wheelchair accessible and provides a wonderful view of the whole pond.
 A floating platform has been anchored in the pond to attract turtles, alligators, and birds to rest where they can easily and safely be seen from the deck.
-The low lying promontory on the north side of the pond has been modified to form a small island, thereby providing habitat that is designed to attract nesting wading birds.
+The low-lying promontory on the north side of the pond has been modified to form a small island, thereby providing habitat that is designed to attract nesting wading birds.

 A nature trail named Tupelo Trail was also added.
 It is a 0.7 mile loop that begins near the observation deck and passes through several of Jekyll Island’s maritime plant communities.
 Plant description plaques are posted along the trail, and allow visitors to learn key characteristics and fun facts about a few of our native plants species, such as the Tupelo Trees – for which the trail is named – Resurrection Ferns, and several different types of blueberries.
 The trail winds through multiple habitats, and gives a different perspective of the natural beauty Jekyll Island has to offer.